-Highlights of the 15/16 season include performances at BBCProms in the Park with Ulster Orchestra and at the Yerevan Festival in Armenia; a tour with Brussels Philharmonic; and appearances with Prague Symphony, Belgrade Philharmonic, Szczecin Philharmonic and Galicia Symphony orchestras.
-He has previously given concerts with the BBC Scottish Symphony, London Symphony, Russian National, Cincinnati Symphony, Singapore Symphony, Berlin Radio Symphony, Staatskapelle Halle, Orchestre National de France, Seattle Symphony and Melbourne Symphony orchestras alongside the Royal Liverpool Philharmonic and Hong Kong Philharmonic orchestras, among others.
-Barry regularly plays in recitals throughout the world, with recent performances in the UK, the Netherlands, Armenia, Mexico and the US.
+He has previously given concerts with the BBC Scottish Symphony, London Symphony, Russian National, Cincinnati Symphony, Singapore Symphony, Berlin Radio Symphony, Staatskapelle, Halle, Orchestre National de France, Seattle Symphony, Melbourne Symphony, the Royal Liverpool Philharmonic and Hong Kong Philharmonic orchestras, among others.
+Barry regularly plays in recitals throughout the world, with recent performances in the UK, the Netherlands, Armenia, Mexico, China and the US.

-Barry is an exclusive Chandos recording artist and is currently recording the complete works for solo piano of Brahms, the first five albums of which have received much critical praise.
+Barry is an exclusive Chandos recording artist.
+He recently completed recording the full works for solo piano of Brahms, the six albums of which have received much critical praise.
 International Record Review wrote that “this is indeed Brahms playing of the utmost integrity and authority… this cycle looks set to become a benchmark version.”
 The interesting programming of each disc presents each album as a stand-alone recital, providing a varied and engaging listening experience.
 His current recording project focusses on the solo piano works of Schubert; the fourth and final disc will be released next season.
 Last season he also began a new series, recording Tchaikovsky solo piano music.
-Also with Chandos Barry is exploring Irish folk music through eighteen of Barry’s own arrangements – from ancient melodies to pieces by contemporary song writers.
+Also with Chandos Barry is exploring Irish folk music through his own arrangements, working with ancient melodies through to pieces by contemporary song writers.
 The first in this series, Celtic Reflections, was released in September 2014 and was followed in 2016 by a second disc: Celtic Airs.

 In 1999 Barry Douglas founded the chamber orchestra Camerata Ireland to celebrate and nurture the very best of young musicians from both Northern and the Republic of Ireland.
 In addition to striving for musical excellence, one of the orchestra’s aims is to further the peace process in Ireland by promoting dialogue and collaboration through its musical education programmes.
 Barry regularly tours with Camerata Ireland throughout the world and visited the US in the spring of 2018.
 Highlights of past seasons were Camerata Ireland’s debut at the BBC Proms in London and a world premiere of a new cantata commissioned by The Honourable The Irish Society, “At Sixes and Sevens”, alongside the London Symphony Orchestra to celebrate Derry-Londonderry becoming City of Culture 2013.

 Barry Douglas received the Order of the British Empire (OBE) in the 2002 New Year’s Honours List for services to music.